-Services that are covered for you What you must pay when you get these services Hearing services Medicare-covered hearing exams: Diagnostic hearing and balance evaluations performed by your 20% coinsurance provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.
-In addition to Medicare-covered benefits, we also cover the following Non-Medicare-covered hearing through NationsHearing: services: Routine hearing exams: one exam every year Hearing aids: You are responsible for any remaining cost Routine hearing exam: \$0 copay after the plan's benefit maximum is applied.
-Hearing aid fitting evaluations: one hearing aid Hearing aid fitting evaluation: fitting/evaluation every year. \$0 copay Hearing aid purchases include: Hearing aids: 3 follow-up visits within the first year of the initial fitting date up to \$1,350 towards the cost of 60-day trial period from the date of fitting hearing aids from 60 batteries per year per hearing aid (3-year supply) NationsHearing every year.
-3-year manufacturer repair warranty (\$1,350 for both ears combined) 1-time replacement coverage for lost, stolen, or damaged hearing aid (deductible may apply per aid) First set of ear molds (when needed) Our plan has partnered with NationsHearing to provide your non-Medicare-covered hearing services.
+Services that are covered for you What you must pay when you get these services Hearing services Medicare-covered hearing exams: Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as 20% coinsurance outpatient care when furnished by a physician, audiologist, or other qualified provider.
+In addition to Medicare-covered benefits, we also cover the following Non-Medicare-covered hearing through NationsHearing: services: Routine hearing exams: one exam every year Hearing aids: You are responsible for any remaining cost Routine hearing exam: \$0 copayment after the plan's benefit maximum is applied.
+Hearing aid fitting evaluations: one hearing aid Hearing aid fitting evaluation: fitting/evaluation every year. \$0 copayment Hearing aid purchases include: Hearing aids: 3 follow-up visits within the first year of the initial fitting date up to \$1,000 towards the cost of 60-day trial period from the date of fitting hearing aids from NationsHearing every year.
+60 batteries per year per hearing aid (3-year supply) 3-year manufacturer repair warranty (\$1,000 for both ears combined) 1-time replacement coverage for lost, stolen, or damaged hearing aid (deductible may apply per aid) First set of ear molds (when needed) Our plan has partnered with NationsHearing to provide your non-Medicare-covered hearing services.
 You must obtain your hearing aids through NationsHearing.
-Please contact NationsHearing by phone at (833) 689-1751 (TTY:711) for more information or to schedule an appointment.
-There is no coinsurance, HIV screening copayment, or deductible for members eligible for For people who ask for an HIV screening test or who are at increased Medicare-covered preventive risk for HIV infection, we cover: HIV screening.
-One screening exam every 12 months For women who are pregnant, we cover:
+Please contact NationsHearing